Skip to main content

 Drinks & snacks

 As you are spending a lot of time outside, staying hydrated is key when visiting a theme park.
 Ensure you pack plenty of water bottles to keep everyone hydrated, especially during the hot summer months.
-It’s also a good idea to bring a selection of healthy snacks like granola bars and fruit slices to help keep energy levels high and tummies full!

 A waterproof jacket